cici-xingyu-zheng/Dream2024/README.md

 **Priority**:

 #### TO-DOs 07/24/24:
+0. swap x1 and x2, have the same score (Friday, 07/26/24)
-1. investigate new sparse optimization round for Leffingwell_96; what was going on
+1. investigate new sparse optimization round for Leffingwell_96; what was going on [done]
 	- looks in bulk similar to what we had; some stocasticity I guess.
-2. figure out the wierd k-fold CV does not predict whole data nor leaderboard effect
+2. figure out the wierd k-fold CV does not predict whole data nor leaderboard effect [mentally-done]
 	- my current take is that dataset is extremely heterogenous, and some fold just perform very off;
 	- the leaderboard data is in the range favoring more the RF-RF stacking
 	- the leaderboard data's distance to the training is not significantly different from training to training.
 3. split the the meta v.s. sequential model to two notebooks [done]
-4. incoporate bootstrapping in reporting leaderboard results (done, my way, but need to hear what they'd score it too)
+4. incoporate bootstrapping in reporting leaderboard results (done, my way, but need to hear what they'd score it too) [done]
 5. the new features Cyrille provided

-1. code for making feature generation and stacking more compact for testing
-2. mix and match
-3. record performance comprehensively and carry out leaderboard testing

 **Prvious left**: